soulripper13/speedtest_rt_ru/README.md

 All entities are grouped under a single **Speedtest RT.RU** device for easy management.

 ### Features
-- Automatic download of the QMS speedtest binary on setup
+- Bundled QMS speedtest binary with setup-time download fallback for manual installs
-- **Automatic binary updates** – checks for a new binary version every 24 hours via ETag comparison and updates in place without requiring a restart
+- **Bundled QMS binary updates** – repository workflow checks upstream QMS binaries and updates the packaged binaries by pull request
 - **Server selection** – choose from available Russian speedtest servers or use automatic selection
 - Configurable update interval through the Home Assistant UI or manual update
 - **Button entity** – trigger speedtest directly from the UI